Lush, green forests.

 Rainy days

-You can't have sunshine without a little rain, and Norwegian summers do have the occasional shower.
+You can't have sunshine without a little rain, and Norwegian summers do feature the occasional shower.
 Luckily there are plenty of great indoor activities with which to pack your day.

 Have a relaxing day at a spa, visit museums and galleries, relax in cosy cafés and exciting restaurants, try an escape room, curl up with a good book in a library, or simply grab an umbrella and make the most of the fresh air (like the locals do).